Vladimir Mijanović: Biography

 As the régime's persona non grata, Mijanović was systematically deprived of opportunities for work, his civil liberties were limited, and his passport was taken away.
 When, at the urging of Zoran Radmilović, he got work as a background actor in the series “Više od igre” (“More than a game”) in 1976, all shots in which he appeared were cut during editing.

 In 1986, Mijanović left Yugoslavia for the United States, where he lived with his wife and two children, earning a livelihood by doing manual labor; he also worked as a taxi driver for some time.
 Even though he did not have necessary documents for permanent residence in the US, he participated in protests of various leftist movements, including anti-war movements, and movements for the abolition of death penalty.

 Upon his return to Serbia in 2006 he lived modestly and out of the public eye, but he still actively participated in protests and marches in defense of human rights, including protests against evictions and bailiffs, ecological protests against cutting down trees, against small-scale hydropower plants and against genetically modified organisms.
 He designed and painted many hundreds of banners that were carried on numerous protests, displayed on barricades in Kosovo and Metohija, and were even a subject of a dedicated exhibition in France.
 He died in Belgrade.

-Since 1966 and throughout his life, Vladimir Mijanović had, in line with his own individual and moral principles, selflessly pursued the fight against tyranny, for human rights, human dignity and freedom, and his sincere convictions, perseverance under adversities and personal example made him into a tireless teacher to new generations of activists.
+Since 1966 and throughout his life many have noted that Vladimir Mijanović had, in line with his own individual and moral principles, pursued the fight against tyranny, for human rights, human dignity and freedom, and his personal example made him into teacher of the next generation of activists.